Subscribe to the blog and get the inside scoop!

 An offshoot of Alibaba, TMall has incredibly strict barriers for entry.

-It ensures that all businesses selling products have the legal right to be marketing them—they must show certification, their licence to sell, and undergo a range of checks before uploading merchandise for sale.
+It ensures that all businesses selling products have the legal right to be marketing them—they must show certification, their license to sell, and undergo a range of checks before uploading merchandise for sale.

 The result is a marketplace where higher-end consumers go to be assured of quality.